 Introduction

-Supplying the Southwest is our e-Procurement portal.
-We use this when running a compliant competitive procedure.
+Somerset Council use an e-tendering portal to run tenders in a legally compliant way.
+In line with many other local authorities in the South West, Somerset Council use the Proactis Supplier Network.
+We use this portal when running a competitive procedure to select a suitable supplier for many of our tenders.
 The portal provides an effective way for councils to engage and communicate with suppliers.
-It provides a single point of contact for buyers and suppliers and enables a wide range of suppliers to gain easy access to new business opportunities and contracts.
+It provides a single place for buyers and suppliers to access and respond to new business opportunities and contracts.

 Rules, regulations and policies